joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 argued that it is only a conscious observer who can trigger the collapse of a wavefunction.
 It is an odd idea, but odder things have turned out to be true!

-But I will concede that resorting to quantum mechanics or new physics is the last refuge of scoundrels.
+But I will concede that, intriguing though it is to speculate about, resorting to quantum mechanics or new physics is the last refuge of scoundrels.
 The brain is a warm and noisy environment, and as far as we know a quantum state is just too delicate to be maintained in the brain for any length of time.

 So where does this leave us?
 I suspect that for the foreseeable future we will be stuck with apophatic approaches to the hard problem of consciousness.
 Just